madnight/blog/source/_drafts/programming-language-popularity.md

 * Aggregated history to determine ranking

 There also other rankings that are worth noting but havent been listed for comparsing.
 The https://octoverse.github.com/ which is a offical github source and shows some additonal intresting statistics about github.
 However their ranking only shows the top 15 programming languages and does not offer a history, not does it reveal any informations on how the underlying data have been aggreagated.
-Programming Language Popularity chart on https://langpop.corger.nl shows a bubble chart with StackOverflow (tags) / GithHub (lines changes) ratio for every language on Github in Februrary 2013.
+Programming Language Popularity chart on https://langpop.corger.nl shows a bubble chart with StackOverflow (tags) / GithHub (lines changes) ratio for every language on GitHub in Februrary 2013.
 Its seems as though the chart didnt received any update since then.